Consistent Trading Is The Secret To Forex Success! Here’s Why

 Your lifestyle also matters.
 If you do not have a set routine before you trade, it can negatively affect how successful you are.

-If, for example, you were up late the night before, didn’t get much sleep and skip breakfast before trading forex, you need to accept that you might not be in the best shape to implement your trading strategy and trade consistently.
+If, for example, you were up late the night before, didn’t get much sleep and skipped breakfast before trading forex, you need to accept that you might not be in the best shape to implement your trading strategy and trade consistently.

 Your personal life should also be in order.